 The mine combines three deposits namely Shaba, Safari North and Safari South.
 A positive feasibility study for the project was announced in July 2011.
-The mine is expected to produce between 15,800t Cu and 78,000oz Ag annually for 7.5 years of open cut mine life.
+The mine is expected to produce approximately 15,800t Cu and 78,000oz Ag annually for 7.5 years of open cut mine life.

-Construction will begin in the third quarter of 2011 and carried out for a 17 month period.
-Mining will begin by the third quarter of 2012.
+Construction began in the third quarter of 2011 and carried out for a 17-month period.
+Mining began in the third quarter of 2012.

-The project will require a capital expenditure of $90m that will be funded entirely by Mawson West.
+The project incurred a capital expenditure of $90m that was funded entirely by Mawson West.

 The proven and probable reserves, estimated only for the open cut part of the Shaba deposit, amount to 3.6 million tons (Mt) graded at 3.6% Cu and 128,000t in-situ Cu.

 The total measured and indicated resources at Shaba, Safari North and Safari South amount to 6Mt graded at 3.5% Cu and 209,600t in-situ Cu metal.
 The net inferred resources of the three deposits together stand at 2.4Mt graded at 2.1% Cu.